A focused, fixed-fee audit of how work moves through your construction business — and where it bottlenecks on the owner.

 Refund policy: Full refund if the engagement isn’t a fit after intake review.
 No refunds once analysis begins.

-Credit toward coaching: 50% of the diagnostic fee credited toward a coaching package if you engage Tumbleweed Consulting for coaching within 30 days of receiving the report.
+Credit toward coaching: 50% of the diagnostic fee credited toward a coaching package if you engage Tumbleweed Consulting for coaching within 30 days of receiving the written summary.

 A process map is a single-page visual flowchart showing how work moves through a construction business stage by stage — typically Lead, Quote, Sold, Pre-build, Build, Closeout, Warranty.
 Each stage shows who owns it, what gets handed off, and whether the owner is a bottleneck.
 It’s the foundation document for any operational improvement initiative.